julian-molina/Documentation/_includes/trading_engine/balance.md

 <!--------------------------------------------- CONTENT starts -->

 The balance of an asset changes every time an order involving the asset is filled.
+When the trading bot consults the exchange to find out the status of each order placed, the exchange answers with the size filled and actual rate for the order.
+That is the information used to calculate balances.

 <!--------------------------------------------- CONTENT ends -->